|

 anthesis.
 When ready to reproduce the

-spadix grows both male, female and sterile flowers.
+spadix produces the flowers.
 Those male

-flowers produce pollen and If the
+portion of flowers produce pollen and If the

-female flowers are pollinated by an appropriate
+female portion is pollinated by an appropriate

 Cyclocephala